 Kerberos is capable of completely transparent SSO by having your browser deliver a Kerberos ticket to our add-on telling what user securely is logging in.
 Often, Kerberos is the preferred solution in a Windows based environment where login to the Windows machine can be used to automatically authenticate with the Atlassian server products through Windows Integrated Authentication (IWA).
 Kerberos requires that client machines have access to a Key Distribution Center (KDC), which in the Windows world generally means Active Directory.
 For security reasons, AD is generally not reachable outside the local network/corporate intranet, making Kerberos mainly applicable within a company.

 SAML is a much more flexible and widespread solution than Kerberos.
-It offers you the ability to identify users in your Atlassian server products via all SAML 2.0 based services on the web.
+It offers the ability to identify users in your Atlassian server products via practically any SAML 2.0 identity provider on the web.
 And there are probably thousands of these services.
-We have prepared wizard support or guides to the 10-15 most common of these, but you should be able to connect to all SAML 2.0 compatible services.
+We have prepared wizard support and guides for the top 10-15 most common, but you should be able to use any SAML 2.0 compliant IdP.

 Therefore, organizations often prefer to set up Kerberos for the most hassle-free login experience when the user is present at his desktop machine on the office.
 While SAML is set up in addition for enabling the user to log in when she is on the run outside the office or when accessing from cellphones or other non-Kerberos compatible devices.